Skip to main content

 WordPress website Pre and Post Go Live checklist

 Preparing checklists is something we all do when we prepare ourselves for tasks such as shopping and traveling.
 We do that because checklists help us navigate through challenging tasks effectively.
-Similarly, a website launch is critical for you, and you can easily miss out on essential steps when you are ready to launch.
+Similarly, launching a new site is a critical step for your online presence, and you can easily miss out on essential steps when you are ready to launch.
+This article serves as a comprehensive website launch checklist and WordPress checklist for anyone preparing a new site, ensuring you cover all the important aspects before going live.

-To help you avoid the mistakes that we’ve learned from over the years, Simple Intelligent Systems has prepared a checklist that will guide you through an effective WordPress website launch.
+To help you avoid the mistakes that we’ve learned from over the years, Simple Intelligent Systems has prepared a WordPress website launch checklist that will help you double check all critical steps before going live and guide you through an effective WordPress website launch.

 Pre Go-Live checklist –